CS6/test-action-npm/README.md

 ### Google Play publisher account
 For the initial setup only, you must have access to the Google account which owns the [Google Play publisher account][gp-docs-distribute].

-This is required to enable API access from Jenkins to your Google Play account.
+This is required to enable API access from GitHub Actions to your Google Play account.

 Note that having admin access is not enough; you need the account owner.
 You can see who the account owner is under [Settings → User accounts & rights][gp-console-admin] in the Google Play developer console.